 Purpose of study

 Our Geography curriculum is designed to provoke and provide answers to questions about the natural and human aspects of the world.
-Through the teaching and learning of geography, children grow a greater understanding and knowledge of the world, as well as their place in it.
-Children develop knowledge and skills that are transferable to other curriculum areas which can and are used to promote their spiritual, moral, social and cultural development.
+Through the teaching and learning of geography, children grow a greater understanding and knowledge of the world and its place in it.
+Children develop knowledge and skills that are transferable to other curriculum areas, which can and are used to promote their spiritual, moral, social and cultural development.
+Our Geography curriculum helps to develop the pupils’ reading skills.

 Our Geography curriculum is coherently planned, sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.